Wowiee3/SunwayCTF-challs/sussydisk/README.md

+# Scenario
+The forensics team recently recovered a disk image from a compromised machine.
+Your job as an intern is to help uncover what the attacker had done to the compromised machine and what artifacts you can dig up for the final report.
+Goodluck!

 ## Sussy Disk 1
-The forensics team recently recovered a disk image from a compromised machine.
-They mentioned that the attacker view some suspicious stuff on the Internet after accessing the machine.
+After infiltrating the machine, the attacker viewed some suspicious stuff on the Internet using Google Chrome.
 What was the attacker trying to look for?

-Solution: Check Google History artifact `sunctf{g00gle_the_g0at}`
+sunctf{g00gle_the_g0at}

 ## Sussy Disk 2
-The attacker then deleted an important file from the victim.
-Can you recover this file and find out its contents?
+The forensics team mentioned that an important file from the victim was deleted by the attacker.
+What was so important about this file...

-Solution: Extract/Analyze deleted image file `sunctf{remember_your_handles}`
+sunctf{remember_your_handles}

 ## Sussy Disk 3
-The attacker tried to access a confidential zip file stoerd in the machine.
-Can you find this file and find out its contents?
-PS: It is also known that the attacker is a fan of Powershell language.
+The attacker also tried to access a confidential zip file stored in the machine.
+Identify this zip file and maybe check its contents?
+PS: It is also known that the attacker is a fan of PowerShell.

-Solution: A password-protected zip file in Documents, the password is shown in Powershell history logs `sunctf{powershell_is_my_favourite_language}`
+sunctf{powershell_is_my_favourite_language}

 ## Sussy Disk 4
-The forensics team needs to know the the answers of the backup questions created by the victim.
+The forensics team needs to know the answers of the backup questions created by the victim.
 Can you retrieve them?
-Flag format: sunctf{Ans1_Ans2_An3}
+Format: sunctf{Ans1_Ans2_An3}

-Solution: Use SecurityQuestionsView `sunctf{Wowiee_SuperTsumu_Shen}`
+sunctf{Wowiee_SuperTsumu_Shen}

 ## Sussy Disk 5
-Finally, the malware that compromised the machine has to be identified and contained.
-Try to look around the system to find the malware and analyze it.
-PS: Don't worry, the malware is not real and dangerous.
-The flag has 3 parts.
+Finally, it is time to identify and contain the malware.
+Try to look around the system to find it and analyze its function.
+The flag is also broken into 3 parts.

-Solution: First malware in Downloads > Second malware in Pictures > Third malware in Temp `sunctf{malware_analysis_is_not_that_hard}`
+sunctf{malware_analysis_is_not_that_hard}